castingclouds/circuit_breaker/examples/change_management/README.md

    - Ensure proper file permissions

 3. **State Transition Errors**
+   - Verify state names in DSL match worker configurations
-   - Check workflow definition for valid connections
+   - Check for typos in state or transition names
-   - Verify all required functions are running
+   - Ensure all required functions are running
-   - Review event stream for missing handlers

 ## Contributing

 Feel free to submit issues and enhancement requests!
+Some areas for contribution:
+- Additional DSL features
+- New state transition handlers
+- Integration with external systems
+- Workflow templates for common patterns